oliverbill/babette-no-salao/README.md

 # babettenosalao

-Android app and its JEE backend composed of a microservice and a REST API.
+Beauty shop marketplace platform composed by an Android app and its JEE backend (microservice and a REST API).

 <b><u>Main Goal</u></b>